 In addition to these signature Franke Honors experiences, you may also tap into the myriad of research projects happening across departments and colleges on campus.
 It is common for faculty members to reach out to the Franke Honors College for talent because they are eager to have honors students as research assistants.

-Your First Year Project is an opportunity to collaborate with a faculty member on a research project and present the results of your work.
+Your Quest Project is an opportunity to collaborate with a faculty member on a research project and present the results of your work.

 Fund Your Research